-©Institute for Clinical and Economic Review, 2018 Draft Evidence Report - Spinraza and Zolgensma for SMA In the scenario analyses for Zolgensma versus BSC in infantile-onset (Type I) SMA patients, assuming additional utility benefit for achieving interim milestones reduced the incremental cost per QALY results to \$232,000.
-Assuming lower health state costs in the "not sitting" and "permanent ventilation" health states resulted in slightly less favorable incremental cost per QALY ratios.
+In the scenario analyses for Zolgensma versus BSC in infantile-onset (Type I) SMA patients, removing utility benefit for achieving interim milestones increased the incremental cost per QALY results to \$261,000.
+Assuming lower health state costs in the "not sitting" and "permanent ventilation" health states resulted in less favorable incremental cost per QALY ratios.
 Assuming lower survival or utilities for "sitting" and "walking" health states resulted in less favorable incremental cost-effectiveness ratios.
-When both lower survival and utilities for the "sitting" and "walking" health states are used, the incremental cost per QALY was \$384,000.
-This suggests that the base case incremental cost per QALY is an underestimate if the patients in the "sitting" and "walking" health states do not do as well as SMA Type II patients and the general population.
+When both lower survival and utilities for the "sitting" and "walking" health states are used, the incremental cost per QALY was \$371,000.
+This suggests that the base-case incremental cost per QALY is an underestimate if the patients in the "sitting" and "walking" health states do not do as well as SMA Type II patients and the general population.

 If an increased proportion of patients in the "sitting" health state were to lose their milestones, the incremental cost-effectiveness ratios become less favorable (scenarios #7b-7c in Table 4.22).
 Scenario #7a is not presented, as our base case for Zolgensma arm already included 16.7% in the "sitting" health state losing milestone (as proxy for receiving Spinraza).
-The pessimistic scenario which assumed that 30% of the patients in the "sitting" health state lose milestones and also assumed lower survival and lower utilities for those in the "sitting" and "walking" health states, resulted in an incremental cost per QALY ratio of over \$400,000 and an incremental cost per LY gained of approximately \$250,000.
+The conservative scenario, which assumed that 30% of the patients in the "sitting" health state lose milestones and also assumed lower survival and lower utilities for those in the "sitting" and "walking" health states, resulted in an incremental cost per QALY ratio of over \$400,000 and an incremental cost per LY gained of approximately \$250,000.
+Note that the conservative scenario still includes the utility benefit for achieving interim milestones, as in the base case.